Jabernathy88/rpg-sandbox/2d10_Wodu.md

 Upgrades purchased through “Special Moves” will replace the +1 bonus with a +2.
 The max will be +4, I think.
 These bonuses apply to damage only, not any rolls “to hit.”.
 More examples TBD.

 Also (GM’s option)
 4		Sniper rifle 				2d10 ranged
 Grenade				2d10 blast
 5		Helicopter minigun			3d10 blast
 	6		C-4					4d10 blast

-## Alternate Initiatives
+## Initiative

 GM rolls once for all enemies: 1d6 +0 -or- +1 based on the fiction.